 In practice, conferencing systems often exhibit complex topologies beyond this basic view.
 For example cascaded servers can scale to a much larger meeting or live streaming, especially when participants are geographically distributed and clustered.
 Separate topology for audio vs. video media paths may enable easy integration and interoperation with telephone and VoIP systems.

-In this article, I take a deep dive into WebRTC media path topology — understanding the benefits and tradeoffs of various alternatives — including, but also beyond, the simplified view of full mesh, MCU and SFU.
+In this article [Open as PDF], I take a deep dive into WebRTC media path topology — understanding the benefits and tradeoffs of various alternatives — including, but also beyond, the simplified view of full mesh, MCU and SFU.

 How not to design a video conferencing product?